phenomejs/phenomejs.org/docs/rendering-jsx.md

 ## `dangerouslySetInnerHTML`

 `dangerouslySetInnerHTML` is a replacement for using `innerHTML` in the browser DOM.
 In general, setting HTML from code is risky because it’s easy to inadvertently expose your users to a cross-site scripting (XSS) attack.
-So, you can set HTML directly from React, but you have to type out `dangerouslySetInnerHTML` and pass an object with a `__html` key, to remind yourself that it’s dangerous.
+So, you can set HTML directly, but you have to type out `dangerouslySetInnerHTML` and pass an object with a `__html` key, to remind yourself that it’s dangerous.
 For example:

 ```jsx
 export default {